-On admission young people (if able to) and their parents are asked to sign consent for the administration of prescribed medication and use/non-use of homely remedy medications; these can then therefore be given on advice of the School Nurse.
-The School Nurse deals with all medical matters and oversees the arrangement of regular dental and optician's appointments and medicals.
-Parents are invited to attend these if they so wish.
+On admission young people (if able to) and their parents are asked to sign consent for the administration of prescribed medication and use/non-use of homely remedy medications; these can then therefore be given on advice of the school nursing consultant.
+The school nursing consultant and the care management team is responsible for overseeing all medical matters and the arrangement of regular health appointments and medicals.
+Parents are invited to attend these if they wish.
 The school follows strict guidelines on the administration of medication and use an electronic system for this for which staff are trained specifically in these processes.